 You may enjoy mojitos when you go out to restaurants, but they are really easy to make at home.

-Bacardi rum is also perfect for using in other drinks such as rum punch, daiquiri, and pina colada.
+Bacardi is also perfect for using in other drinks such as rum punch, daiquiri, and pina colada.

-What goes in a Fresh Pineapple Mojito?
+What goes in a pineapple mojito?

 A mojito is traditionally made with white rum, sugar, lime, mint, and soda water.